-15.22 The use of telecommunications equipment, such as mobile phones and the internet, have become essential parts of modern everyday life.
+- 15.21 The use of telecommunications equipment, such as mobile phones and the internet, have become essential parts of modern everyday life.
 Whilst strong network availability exists within many areas of the district, many communities, both urban and rural, suffer from poor access to mobile phone networks and internet broadband.
-Challenges to this network have become increasingly apparent through the COVID 19 Pandemic which places an increased emphasis on the importance of a good broadband network to allow people to work, learn and communicate with friends and family.
-To encourage growth and improvement to the telecommunications network and access to the internet the Council will support, in principle, proposals for infrastructure required to facilitate such growth which is not covered by the prior approval process.

-The Council have published a 'Digital Strategy' which is seeking to work with partners to secure a stronger network across all parts of the district - both urban and rural.
-The vision of the strategy is to make Lancaster District a:

-- Smart District through the provision of world class connectivity, creating a 'Gigabyte Region' with full fibre network and the establishment of 5G. - Green District, striving to address the Climate Emergency by using technology to reduce carbon emissions. - Health District, working with the Health Innovation Centre and NHS to develop technology for health and promote healthier lifestyles. - Clean District, using digital technology to improve emptying bins, improving air quality and provide residents with easy ways to report issues with public realm. - Fair District, using technology to better understand the needs of its residents, improve community engagement, address exclusion and deliver community wealth and social value.

-To assist in supporting the ambitions of the Digital Strategy, the Council will encourage new development to take forward the visions of the Strategy through new development, both in the creation of new homes and commercial / employment spaces.
-It will support the principle of new infrastructure which supports greater connectivity and innovative design concepts which help to realise the ambitions of the strategy.
+Challenges to this network have become increasingly apparent through the COVID 19 Pandemic which places an increased emphasis on the importance of a good broadband network to allow people to work, learn and communicate with friends and family. - 15.22 The Council have published a 'Digital Strategy' which is seeking to work with partners to secure a stronger network across all parts of the district both urban and rural.
+The vision of the strategy is to make Lancaster District a: - Smart District through the provision of world class connectivity, creating a 'Gigabyte Region' with full fibre network and the establishment of 5G. - Green District, striving to address the Climate Emergency by using technology to reduce carbon emissions. - Health District, working with the Health Innovation Centre and NHS to develop technology for health and promote healthier lifestyles. - Clean District, using digital technology to improve emptying bins, improving air quality and provide residents with easy ways to report issues with public realm. - Fair District, using technology to better understand the needs of its residents, improve community engagement, address exclusion and deliver community wealth and social value. - 15.23 To assist in supporting the ambitions of the Digital Strategy, the Council will encourage new development to take forward the visions of the Strategy through new development, both in the creation of new homes and commercial / employment spaces.
+It will support the principle of new infrastructure which supports greater connectivity and innovative design concepts which help to realise the ambitions of the strategy. - 15.24 The Council supports the principle of investing in telecommunications.

-- 15.23 This will particularly be the case in areas of strategic growth where there may be only limited existing coverage which will need significant strengthening.
-These issues are expected to be fully addressed via any planning application and should be considered in the context of relevant site specific policies in the Strategic Policies & Land Allocations DPD. - 15.24 The Council supports the principle of investing in telecommunications.
 However, in certain locations, telecommunications equipment may cause significant damage to the visual amenity of the locality and the character of the surrounding landscape.
-Therefore, the Council will expect proposals to be appropriately sited and designed to minimise the impact on its locality, whether this is to minimise the impact on the landscape or to minimise impacts on a particular building or setting. - 15.25 In general, it will not be acceptable to position satellite dishes or other telecommunications equipment on the frontage of buildings or other locations where they are highly visible and result in a damaging affect effect on the visual amenity of the locality.
+Therefore, the Council will expect proposals to be appropriately sited and designed to minimise the impact on its locality, whether this is to minimise the impact on the landscape or to minimise impacts on a particular building or setting.

+- 15.25 In general, it will not be acceptable to position satellite dishes or other telecommunications equipment on the frontage of buildings or other locations where they are highly visible and result in a damaging effect on the visual amenity of the locality.
 This will be particularly a consideration in areas of high amenity value, whether this is in a Conservation Area or within a designated landscape area such as an Area of Outstanding Natural Beauty (AONB). - 15.26 The Council will work positively with all stakeholder groups, whether they are groups from the private sector, public sector or local community groups to improve telecommunication networks throughout the district.